marcschumacher/docker-jekyll-asciidoctor/README.md

 build as:
 ````
   cd jekyll-asciidoctor-base
-  docker build -t machinekit/jekyll-asciidoctor-base .
+  docker build -t haberlerm/docker-jekyll-asciidoctor .
 ````

-format and serve the site on port 4000 like so:
+This base image is also built automatically on dockerhub: https://hub.docker.com/r/haberlerm/docker-jekyll-asciidoctor/~/dockerfile/ hence can be obtained by

 ````
-  ./docker-jekyll-asciidoctor.sh [jekyll site directory]
+  docker pull haberlerm/docker-jekyll-asciidoctor
 ````

+To locally format and serve a site, see this gist: https://gist.github.com/mhaberler/ede68eae275c38a5364734c065a1b9c0

 # Custom image variant for jenkins use